Developmental Hip Dysplasia Diagnosed and Treated at Tampa General Hospital

 - Birth in the breech position

 Timely diagnosis and treatment of hip dysplasia is essential, as delays can result in permanent complications, such as arthritis at an early age.
-Tampa General Hospital’s Children's Hospital pediatric orthopedic surgeons utilize the latest advances in diagnostic and treatment technology.
+Tampa General Hospital’s Children's Hospital pediatric orthopaedic surgeons utilize the latest advances in diagnostic and treatment technology.
 By providing individualized care, we are able to detect even mild forms of dysplasia early.
 We also provide a range of treatments to correct hip dysplasia in children of all ages.